 Sakura, whom he married but never touched...
 He was indebted to her, for making his life so undeniably better, for giving him something to come home to, and maybe something to live for.
 If he was willing to save a team-mate without a second thought, why hadn't he done anything for her?
-Was he really protecting her when he kept her at arm's length or was he simply too scared of being hurt again to do anything else?
+Was he really protecting her when he kept her at arm's length?
+Or was he simply too scared of being hurt again to do anything else?
 There was nothing to lose if there was nothing to begin with... but shouldn't Sakura be worth the risk?
-Were not knowing what to say nor how to act her around her simply poor excuses for not trying at all?
+Was not knowing what to say or how to act around her simply poor excuses for not trying at all?

 He gasped for air and opened his eyes.